amirsalehag/monitoring/log-management/ELK-stack/Elasticsearch.md

 }
 ```
 Generally, an optimal shard should hold 30-50GB of data.
 For example, if you expect to accumulate around 300GB of application logs in a day, having around 10 shards in that index would be reasonable.
+Index sharding is a process that splits the documents in an index into smaller partitions.
+These smaller partitions are called shards.
+The result is that instead of all documents being in one large index, documents are distributed between shards.

 ---
 # replicas in ES